athensresearch/handbook/contributing-1/contributing-documentation.md

 - **Use Athens**: Product documentation for the [Athens](https://github.com/athensresearch/athens) desktop or [web](https://github.com/athensresearch/athens-backend) (self-hosted) application.
   - Stored in `/for-users/`.
 - **Build Athens**: How-to guides on how to contributing to
   - Stored in `/contributing-1/`.
 - **Athens Team Operations**: Governance information for Athens Research as a company and community.
   - Stored in `/company/`.
 - **Develop Athens**: Developer documentation for Athens.
   - Stored in `/development/`.
 - **School of Athens**: Information about ClojureFam, our cohort-based learning program for teaching developers about Clojure, the language Athens is written in, and other educational efforts.
   - Stored in `/school-of-athens/`.
-- **Frequently Asked Questions**: Answers to common questions that users might have about Athens Research, Athens, ClojureFam, or any other part of the the Athens ecosystem.
+- **Frequently Asked Questions**: Answers to common questions that users might have about Athens Research, Athens, ClojureFam, or any other part of the Athens ecosystem.
-   - Stored at `/frequently-asked-questions-faq`.
+  - Stored in `/frequently-asked-questions-faq/`.
 - **Glossary**: A dictionary of Athens-specific terminology and industry jargon.
   - Stored at `/glossary.md`.

 ## Contribute with GitHub